disler/poc-realtime-ai-assistant/TOOLS.md

 ## Information Sourcing
 - `scrap_to_file_from_clipboard`: Gets a URL from the clipboard, scrapes its content, and saves it to a file in the scratch_pad_dir.

+## Data Visualization
+- `generate_diagram`: Generates mermaid diagrams based on the user's prompt.
+- `create_python_chart`: Generates a Python script to create a chart based on the user's prompt and a specified CSV file.
+The function reads the CSV file, provides a preview of the data, and generates code for creating the requested chart type using libraries like matplotlib or seaborn.

 ## AI Assistant Chat History Management
 - `ingest_memory`: Returns the current memory content using memory_manager and returns it to be read into the realtime api chat history.